7 Types of Non-Sterile Compounds

 - Solubility Limitations – Some poorly water-soluble drugs require suspensions instead.

-Suspensions: A suspension is a heterogeneous liquid preparation containing finely divided, insoluble drug particles dispersed uniformly in a liquid vehicle.
-Suspensions are commonly used when the drug is not sufficiently soluble in a solvent and require appropriate suspending agents, viscosity enhancers, and stabilizers to maintain uniformity and prevent rapid settling.
-They must be shaken before administration to ensure proper dosing.
-As with solutions, other ingredients may be added.
-Sweeteners, flavours, and preservatives.
+A suspension is a heterogeneous liquid preparation containing finely divided, insoluble drug particles dispersed uniformly in a liquid vehicle.
+Suspensions are commonly used when the drug is not sufficiently soluble in a solvent and requires appropriate suspending agents, viscosity enhancers, and stabilizers to maintain uniformity and prevent rapid settling.
+Suspensions must be shaken before administration to ensure proper dosing.
+As with solutions, other ingredients may be added, such as sweeteners, flavours, and preservatives.
 Viscosity increasing agents or flocculent enhancers may also be added, which can help with stability.
 Suspensions are commonly used for oral, topical, ophthalmic, and parenteral drug delivery.

 Characteristics of a Well-Formulated Suspension: